 Dixon Lake is open year-round (closed Christmas Day).
 Gates open at 6:00 a.m. daily; closing hours vary by season.
 Contact the Park Ranger office at 760-839-4680 for further information.
 No pets are allowed at this facility.
 If you want a relaxing experience, join us at the Lake during the week and enjoy less crowds and a slower pace.
 We still have all the amenities (boat rentals, concessions and camping) but the feeling is a little more laid back.
 Parking is free during the week.
 There is a $5.00 parking fee per vehicle on Saturday, Sunday and all major holidays (including Labor Day, Monday, September 5th) and special events.
 No alcohol and no glass containers please.

-Summer camping time is in full-swing again, and we urge you to make reservations early for the upcoming weekends and the Labor Day holiday.
-There are still many spots available, so call soon to make sure you're able to get a spot for this popular weekend.
-The Reservation phone number is (760) 839-4045, and can be reached Monday through Friday, 7:00 a.m. to 4:00 p.m.
+Campsite and picnic area reservations may be made on line by accessing the City's reservation system at www.sunriserervations.com.
+Enter Dixon Lake in the search field, and prompts will help you navigate the system You can also make reservations by calling the reservation desk directly at (760) 839-4045.
+The reservation desk can be reached Monday through Friday, 7:00 a.m. to 4:00 p.m.
 Walk-up reservations can be taken any time the Dixon Lake Concession Stand is open.
 At this time, the Concession Stand operates from 6:00 a.m. to 8:00 p.m. every day.
-Campsite and picnic area reservations may also be made on line.
-You can access the City's reservation system by going to www.sunrisereservations.com, and entering Dixon Lake in the search field.
-Prompts will help you navigate through the system.
-Reservations are accepted up to 90 days in advance, and must be paid for in full when booking.
+Reservations are accepted up to 90 days in advance, and must be paid for in full when booking, whether on line, by phone or in person.
 Please note that only reservations for campsites and picnic shelters are available on line.
 To reserve the disabled-accessible cabin or to make a picnic reservation with a jumper, please call the Reservation Line at (760) 839-4045.
 Campsite and shelter changes and cancellations must be done by phone by calling the Reservation Line.

 For more information on camping at Dixon Lake, please go to www.escondido.org/Dixon-Lake-camping-information.aspx